mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 **This transcript is still in rough draft form.**

-(Note: On the Online Audio Archive, Talk 1 and Talk 2 are listed in reverse order.
-Since Talk 1 came before Talk 2, I have switched the dates accordingly.)
+(Transcriber’s note: In the Online Audio Archive, Talk 1 and Talk 2 are listed in reverse order.
+Since Talk 1 must have come before Talk 2, I have switched the dates accordingly.)

+Listen:
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-4-lecture-1" target="_blank">Listen to the original recording</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-4-lecture-1" target="_blank">Original Recording</a> \|

-<a class="nr-custom-trigger">Listen using NaturalReader</a>
+<a class="nr-custom-trigger">NaturalReader</a>

 <a name="000"></a>
 ##### 0:00 start of recording